 In year 3, you will be undertaking your PIPS, which you will have planned and prepared for in the first two years of your study.
 For more details, visit the PIPS page here.

-The third year is kept mostly free from other mandatory training events, with the exception of students invited to share their unique PIPS experiences with fellow EASTBIO students, at the PIPS Q&A event (Dundee, 9 February 2018 TBC) and the Symposium (Edinburgh, mid-June 2018).
+The third year is kept mostly free from other mandatory training events, with the exception of students invited to share their unique PIPS experiences with fellow EASTBIO students, at the PIPS Q&A event (Dundee, 9 February 2018, 10:30-15:30) and the Symposium (Edinburgh, 11-12 June 2018).

 2 EASTBIO Residential Student Retreat: Firbush, 11-13 April 2018 (please add these dates in your diary - this event is mandatory for third-year students; students from other cohorts can also attend upon request)